-The policy has been developed in consultation with the Full Governing Body and Claire Wright (Head teacher HT)
+The policy has been developed in consultation with the Full Governing Body and the Head teacher

 3.Aims

 The policy will:

 - \rightarrow Set out our strategies for preventing, identifying and managing child on child abuse - \rightarrow Take a contextual approach to safeguarding all children and young people involved. - → Acknowledging that children who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable and may have been abused by peer, parents or adults in the community.